 For each modality, a minimum scale score of 60 is needed to pass.
 Scale scores are calculated using a precise formula based on the number and difficulty of test items.
 This ensures that an equivalent scale score represents equivalent levels of language ability, regardless of the version of the test that was taken.
-A general rule that test-takers can use is that they will need to get approximately 75 percent or more of the items correct.
+A general rule that test-takers can use is that they will need to get approximately 75 percent or more of the items correct on the listening and reading modalities to pass those portions of the test.
+For the writing and speaking modalities, test-takers will need to have average scores of about 6 or higher (out of 9) on each item within the modality.

 If a test-taker does not respond to an item, they will receive a score of 0 on that item.
 Scores of 0 for such items are included in a test-taker's total score.
-Thus, if a test-taker achieved the maximum raw score (i.e., 9 points) on 6 speaking items, but did not respond to the 6 other speaking items, they would score a total of 54 points (9 points x 6) on the first 6 items and 0 points on the next 6 items for a total raw score of 54 out of 108.
+Thus, if a testtaker achieved the maximum raw score (i.e., 9 points) on 6 speaking items, but did not respond to the 6 other speaking items, they would score a total of 54 points (9 points x 6) on the first 6 items and 0 points on the next 6 items, for a total raw score of 54 out of 108.